VinPassed

 Missouri title brand reference

 Salvage Certificate of TitleVehicle declared a total loss by insurer or owner.
 Not yet inspected or repaired.
-Cannot be registered — must pass MSHP inspection before a certificate of ownership can be issued.
-Source: §§ 301.010(55)(a), 301.227.
+Cannot be registered until it passes MSHP inspection and a certificate of ownership is issued.
+Source: §§ 301.010(51), 301.227.

-Prior Salvage Motor VehicleVehicle previously issued a salvage title, subsequently repaired and passed MSHP vehicle examination (§ 301.190(9)).
+Prior Salvage Motor VehicleVehicle previously issued a salvage title, then repaired and passed MSHP vehicle examination.
 Street-legal and registrable.
-Brand is permanent — carries on all subsequent Missouri titles.
+The brand is permanent and carries on all subsequent Missouri titles.
 Some insurers restrict coverage on rebuilt vehicles.
 Source: § 301.190(9).

-Junking CertificateVehicle classified as junk under § 301.010 — not intended for road use.
-Certificate of ownership cannot be reissued after junking certification, except the original applicant may rescind within 90 days and apply for salvage title instead (§ 301.227(3)).
+Junking CertificateVehicle classified as junk and not intended for road use.
+A certificate of ownership cannot be reissued after junking certification, except that the original applicant may rescind within 90 days and apply for a salvage title instead.
+Source: § 301.227(3).

-No brand — clean title on older vehicleFor vehicles more than six model years old, Missouri does not require salvage branding — it is optional (§ 301.227).
-A clean title on a 7+ model-year vehicle is not confirmation of a clean history.
+No brand: clean title on older vehicleFor vehicles more than six model years old, Missouri does not require salvage branding; it is optional.
+A clean title on a car more than six model years old is not confirmation of a clean history.
 Missouri also has no separate flood title designation.
 Run a vehicle history report on any vehicle in this age range.
+Source: § 301.227.

 Physical indicators of prior flood or water damage

-Missouriβs absence of a flood title brand and the optional salvage branding rule for older vehicles make physical inspection critical for any vehicle in the 7+ model-year range.
-These are not proof of flood damage β each can have innocent explanations β but clusters of them warrant further investigation.
+Missouri’s absence of a flood title brand, plus the optional salvage branding rule for older vehicles, makes a physical inspection critical for any car more than about six model years old.
+None of these signs is proof of flood damage on its own, and each can have an innocent explanation, but several of them together are worth investigating before you buy.

 ⚠️ Musty or mold odor in the cabin